Tinka8ell/Extending-Proc-Gen-E21/README.md

         * When was it last seen
         * Is that per chunck, per island?
       * The avatar
+        * Need to associate Player with World and World Instance
         * Where and when and inventory
         * What about camp stores?
       * The current time - what is our base (temp and long term)